-• Support ongoing and increased assistance by the State in providing epidemiologist and bilingual/bicultural contact investigators and tracers.

-• Support ongoing operational funding for project HomeKey projects.
+- Support ongoing and increased assistance by the State in providing epidemiologist services and bilingual/bicultural contact investigators and tracers and efforts to prepare for the next pandemic. - Support ongoing operational funding for project HomeKey projects.

-Support ongoing federal coronavirus aid to local government to support the COVID-19 response including, but not limited to testing, vaccines, isolation/quarantine housing and economic recovery.
+Support ongoing federal coronavirus aid to local government to support the COVID-19 response including, but not limited to testing, vaccines, isolation/quarantine housing and economic recovery and prepare for the next pandemic.